 make.snp.dummy assumes that the homozygous dominant genotype is coded by 1, the heterozygous genotype by 2, and the homozygous recessive genotype by 3.
-For each SNP, 2 dummy variables are generated:
+Alternatively, the three genotypes can be coded by the number of minor alleles, i.e. by 0, 1, and 2.
+For each SNP, two dummy variables are generated: